mkuchak/usend/README.md

 # Usend

+**⚠️ Important Notice: This project has been discontinued as of June 30th, 2024.
+Cloudflare Workers customers must transition to an alternative email delivery solution by this date.
+For more information, please read the detailed End of Life notice [here](https://support.mailchannels.com/hc/en-us/articles/26814255454093-End-of-Life-Notice-Cloudflare-Workers).**

 This is a powerful email sending library called **Usend**.
 It provides a clean and easy approach to sending emails with various options in Node.js.
 For more details, check out the complete [documentation](https://usend.email).

 ## Project Structure